B-UMMI/INNUca/README.md

                             Minimum contigs average coverage.
 After mapping reads back to the contigs, only keep contigs with at least this average coverage (default: 30)
-      --assemblyKeepPilonContigs
-                            Tells INNUca.py to not remove the polished Pilon contigs (default: False)